 Time Limitation on Graduating/ Course Expiration

 The University expects that students will work towards completing their degree requirements in a timely fashion, and have established a limit of five years for this process, exclusive of prerequisite coursework.
-Some circumstances beyond a student’s control, e.g., military service, warrant extensions to the time limit.
-Where possible, a full course load is encouraged in order to facilitate a timely completion of the degree.
+Some circumstances beyond a student’s control, e.g., military service, warrant extensions to the time limit..

 Course Expiration.
 A time limit of five years from the oldest course listed on the student’s approved “Petition of Advancement to Candidacy” form is allowed for completion of the master’s degree.
 A limited number of outdated courses (older than five years) may be validated.
 In rare circumstances only, extensions beyond the five-year limit (no more than two additional years) may be granted.